JeffersonLab/ersap-java/README.md

 # ERSAP

-A micro-services framework to provide a heterogeneous computing environment for efficient Big Data processing.
+A micro-services framework to provide a heterogeneous computing environment for data stream processing.

 ## Build notes